RocketSoftware/rocket-mvbasic/docs/usage/GroupView.md

 ### Configuration

-You can specify source code directories and add customized groups by modifying the configuration file.
+In each workspace folder, you can specify source code directories and add customized groups by modifying the configuration file *groupView.mvbasic.json*.

 If no customized groups are added, a default rule will be used instead.
 Note that this default rule can also be changed.

 If a source code directory is not specified, the current opened folder will be used as the source code directory.
 Folders will not be displayed in the group view unless they are specified as source directories.